 Björn Bürger

 At the start of his career, he sang Argante (Handel’s Rinaldo) at the Karlsruhe International Handel Festival, Osmin (Mozart’s Zaïde) on tour in Germany.

-As a member of the Oper Frankfurt Ensemble from 2013 to 2018, he sang the roles of Masetto (Don Giovanni), Harlequin (Ariadne auf Naxos), Bengtsson (Die Gespenstersonate), Britten’s Owen Windgrave (title role), Schaunard (La Boheme), Papageno (Die Zauberflöte), Dandini (La Cenerentola), Astolfo (Orlando Furioso), Pelléas (Pelléas et Mélisande), Conte di Almaviva (Le Nozze di Figaro), Don Bucefalo (Le cantatrici villane), Frank and Fritz (Die tote Stadt), Hermann’s Der Mieter, Billy Budd (title role).
+As a member of the Oper Frankfurt Ensemble from 2013 to 2018, he interpreted the roles of Masetto (Don Giovanni), Harlekin (Ariadne auf Naxos), Bengtsson (Die Gespenstersonate), Britten’s Owen Windgrave (title role), Schaunard (La Boheme), Papageno (Die Zauberflöte), Dandini (La Cenerentola), Astolfo (Orlando Furioso), Pelléas (Pelléas et Mélisande), Conte di Almaviva (Le Nozze di Figaro), Don Bucefalo (Le cantatrici villane), Frank and Fritz (Die tote Stadt), Hermann’s Der Mieter and Billy Budd (title role).

-During this period, Björn Bürger made his debut at the Opéra national de Paris as Papageno (directed by Robert Carsen) and as Don Giovanni at the Norwegian National Opera in Oslo.
-He has also sung Figaro (Il Barbiere di Siviglia) at the Glyndebourne Festival, Falke (Die Fledermaus) in Munich (cond.
-K. Petrenko), Harlequin at the Glyndebourne Festival, Figaro at the Semperoper in Dresden, Figaro in Stuttgart, Falke at the Lausanne Opera, Wolfram (Tannhäuser) in Amsterdam, Papageno in Glyndebourne, Posa (Don Carlos) in Stuttgart, Don Giovanni and Il Conte (Le Nozze di Figaro) at La Monnaie in Brussels, Lescaut in Hamburg.
+Björn Bürger made his debut at the Opéra national de Paris as Papageno (directed by Robert Carsen) and as Don Giovanni at the Norwegian National Opera in Oslo.
+He has also sung Figaro (Il Barbiere di Siviglia) at the Glyndebourne Festival, at the Semperoper in Dresden and at the Berliner Staatsoper, Falke (Die Fledermaus) in Munich (cond.
+K. Petrenko), Harlekin at the Glyndebourne Festival, Falke at the Lausanne Opera, Wolfram (Tannhäuser) in Amsterdam, Papageno in Glyndebourne, Posa (Don Carlos) in Stuttgart, Don Giovanni and Il Conte (Le Nozze di Figaro) at La Monnaie in Brussels…

-Björn Bürger was a Yehudi Menuhin Foundation (Live Music Now) stipendium.
+Björn Bürger held a scholarship of Yehudi Menuhin Foundation (Live Music Now).

-In 2012, he won the Frankfurt Polytechnic Society competition and was awarded First Prizes in the Bundeswettbewerb Gesang competition, Anneliese-Rothenberger Competition and the Emmerich-Smola-Competition.
+In 2012, he won the Frankfurt Polytechnic Society competition and was awarded First Prizes in the competitions Bundeswettbewerb Gesang , Anneliese-Rothenberger and Emmerich-Smola.

+Björn Bürger